pierrediedhiou/cybersecurity-journey/glossary.md

 the authenticity and integrity of data
 - **hashdump** — Meterpreter command that extracts password hashes from the Windows SAM database for offline cracking
+- **HTML** — Hypertext Markup Language, the foundational language that instructs web browsers what to display and how to display it
+- **HSTS** — HTTP Strict Transport Security, a header that forces browsers to always connect over HTTPS
 ## I
 - **Injection** — Attack inserting malicious code into an input field
 - **IP Address** — Internet Protocol Address, a unique numerical label assigned